thibaudrobin/thibaudrobin-website/content/writeups/santhacklaus-2019/survivall.md

 Wordpress is vulnerable by default to users enumeration.
 However, wordpress developers replied that this is not a vulnerability.
 Let's prove them wrong !

-First you can easily obtains wordpress current users with the API : http://survive-all.santhacklaus.xyz/index.php?rest_route=/wp/v2/users
+First, it was possible to obtaine wordpress current users with the API : http://survive-all.santhacklaus.xyz/index.php?rest_route=/wp/v2/users

 {{< protips "Wordpress API is a gold mine of informations for pentester.
 Don't forget to add your X-WP-Nonce token in header HTTP query to obtains further informations." >}}